freejstone/CONGA/README.rst

 ``conda activate conga_env``

-Next download the latest release from Github.
-Use `pip` to install CONGA:
+Next download the latest release using `pip`:

-``pip install Downloads/CONGA-x.x.x.tar.gz``
+``pip install CONGA``

-If the CONGA folder is not in the Downloads folder, you will have to specify the path to CONGA:
+Alternatively you can download the latest release from Github, and install using pip in the same directory as setup.py using:

-``pip install path/to/CONGA-x.x.x.tar.gz``
+``pip install .``

 Please see the documentation, specifically the tutorial, on how to run CONGA.